Res2Net/Res2Net-Pose-Estimation/README.md

 ```

 ### Applications
-Other applications such as Classification, Instance segmentation, Object detection, Segmantic segmentation, Salient object detection, Class activation map can be found on https://mmcheng.net/res2net/ and https://github.com/gasvn/Res2Net .
+Other applications such as Classification, Instance segmentation, Object detection, Semantic segmentation, Salient object detection, Class activation map can be found on https://mmcheng.net/res2net/ and https://github.com/gasvn/Res2Net .

 ### Citation
 If you find this work or code is helpful in your research, please cite: